MatteoGabriele/create-npm-package/README.md

 $ git config --global user.email 'your@email'
 ```

-and if you want to add also the repository url just add
+and if you want to add also the repository url, just run

 ```bash
 $ git config --global user.url 'https://github.com/your_account_name'